datadexa/datadexa.github.io-backup/README.md

 >      - G.K Chesterton

-Need to figure out how to add a newline in the above quote

-Contains basic configuration to get you a site with:
+Need to figure out how to add a newline in the above quote -This is not main page.
+Update index.md for that.
+Dunno where this page shows Contains basic configuration to get you a site with:

 - [Sample posts](./_posts/) and [paginated blog index](./blog/index.html).